MichaelGalo/NYC-Government-Hiring-Audit-Data-Platform/project_notes.md

 Next steps:
+- Talk to Daniel about compute time and results
+- Function for converter for ingesting from API, then converting to parquet, then dropping into `data` & `minio`
 - Handle Null Date Values for New Fuzzy Matches
-- Remove 1.0 Fuzzy Matching
+- Remove 1.0 Fuzzy Matching Data,
-- Talk to Daniel about compute time and results
 - Update API & Streamlit with new DataSets

 Payroll Columns: